Alabama RN Licensing Guide

 Licensure by Endorsement

 Applicants can get a single-state license endorsement or a multistate license endorsement in Alabama.
-To verify nurse licensure in another state, many but not all State Boards of Nursing (BON) participate in Nursys.
-If a licensed nurse’s home state uses Nursys, verification of licensure can be performed electronically through this platform.
+Most but not all state boards of nursing (BONs) participate in Nursys to verify nurse licensure in another state.
+If a licensed nurse’s home state uses Nursys, licensure can be verified electronically through this platform.

 If the original state of licensure doesn’t participate in Nursys, applicants must submit the appropriate form and fee to the State BON that issued their license and request they mail the completed form with their official verification report attached to the ABN.
 Other items applicants must obtain to earn RN licensure by endorsement from Alabama include: